toml12791/Unraid-Appdata-Backup-Copy/README.md

 - Returns a process exit code to Task Scheduler
 - Stops with exit code `22` when configuration is missing, invalid, incomplete, or still uses placeholders

-Complete first-run setup manually before using scheduled mode.
+Complete the first-run setup manually before using scheduled mode.

 ### Discord test